top of page

 How does Marek's vaccine work?

 Like many vaccines both animal or human, Marek's vaccine does not cover ALL strains, but the 'most common' strains.
 A bird who received Marek's vaccine as a chick may be susceptible to picking up a strain of Marek's from another bird that was not covered by the vaccine they received.
 There are also many other natural causes and viruses than can mimic Marek's.
 If you have a bird pass and don't believe it to be natural causes; i.e., lack of food, water, environmental or predation, you can always necropsy it with a lab or your local veterinarian to determine cause of death to aid in treatment or prevention for your remaining flock.
 Often, a necropsy is significantly cheaper on any animal than many of the tests available while alive.
 Many avian issues do not have clear testing and can display false negatives or positives, including Marek's.
-Extra caution should be taken when obtaining poultry from animal shelters or auctions.
+Extra caution should be taken when obtaining poultry from animal shelters, auctions or overcrowded conditions.

 If Mullenax Ranch were to have a bird die here on the farm from unknown cause, what is the farm's procedure?